 Required: 48-54 credit hours

-At least 27 of the 33 hours in required core and cluster courses (excluding dissertation) must be at the 600 level or higher.
-Up to nine hours of course work may be transferred from another institution on approval of the Department.
+At least 27 of the 33 credits in required core and cluster courses (excluding dissertation) must be at the 600 level or higher.
+Up to nine credits of course work may be transferred from another institution on approval of the department.

 |Required Core Courses||9|